Patricio P. Pouchulu

 Royal College Street, London, 2008

-Middle flat, living and access, photo from mezzanine.
-Copyright © 2008 PPPouchulu.
+Middle flat, living & access, from mezzanine.
+Copyright © 2008 PPPouchulu

-With great emotional and technical difficulty, the Pub was converted into three flats, the first and second levels were optimised, the maisonette was transformed into a four bedrooms flatshare (photo, left wing) and on top of the building a new proposed loft (photomontage) will capture the magnificent views of the centenary Plantans trees from across the street.
+The Pub was converted into three flats, the first and second levels were optimised, the maisonette was transformed into a four bedrooms flatshare (street photo, left wing) and on top of the building a new proposed loft (photomontage) will capture the magnificent views of the centenary Plantans trees from across the street.

 South flat, entrance porche, living's corner with original Pub's windows, master bedroom.
 Copyright © 2008 PPPouchulu.